aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Tue Mar 24 05:51:59 2026
+Last update: Wed Mar 25 05:53:15 2026

 ### Let's play! 🎮